from sklearn.model_selection import cross_val_score

 0, 1, 0, 0, 1, 0, 1, 0, 0, 0, 0, 0, 1, 1, 1, 1, 1, 0, 1, 0, 0, 1])

-If you decide that you’re going to follow the process that I’ve just outlined, then there are two guidelines that are important to follow:
+If you decide that you’re going to follow the process that I’ve just outlined, then there are two important guidelines to follow:

 Earlier in this chapter, we tuned the regularization parameters of logistic regression.
 In this lesson, I’ll briefly explain what regularization actually is.